Becky Owen

-Rebecca "Becky" Owen (born 16 August 1986) is a retired British artistic gymnast.
+Rebecca "Becky" Owen (born 16 August 1986) is a British former artistic gymnast.
 She represented England at the 2002 Commonwealth Games where she won a silver medal in the team event and on the floor exercise.

-Career
+Gymnastics career

 She competed at the 2002 European Championships alongside Beth Tweddle and Katy Lennon, and they finished sixth in the team competition.
 Individually, Owen finished tenth in the all-around final with a total score of 35.198.
 At that time, this tenth-place finish tied her for the best finish in a European all-around final.

 Owen competed at the 2002 Commonwealth Games with Beth Tweddle, Katy Lennon, Lizzy Line, and Nicola Willis.
 She was the youngest member of the team.
 The English team won the silver medal behind Australia.
 Individually, Owen finished seventh in the all-around final with a total score of 34.900.
 She finished sixth in both the uneven bars final and the balance beam final.
-In the floor exercise final, Owen scored a 9.237 and won the silver medal beind Sarah Lauren from Australia.
+In the floor exercise final, Owen scored a 9.237 and won the silver medal behind Sarah Lauren from Australia.

 In 2003, Owen pulled out of the qualifying competitions leading up to the 2004 Olympic Games due to injuries, and she then retired from gymnastics.